Learn about bias, strategy, best practices, and create an actionable D&I strategy.

 We address the following subjects:

 Guest lectures, gamification, learning materials, and the possibility to bring your stakeholders to some of the lectures, are included in the program.
-20 hours of coaching per person is also included to make sure your D&I strategy is a perfect fit for your organization with the emphasis on the subjects you would like to concentrate on (f.i. gender, culture/ethnic, or age diversity).
+Individual coaching is also included to make sure your D&I strategy is a perfect fit for your organization with the emphasis on the subjects you would like to concentrate on (f.i. gender, culture/ethnic, or age diversity).

 Fischer is a professor in Emotions and Affective Processes in the Social Psychology department at the University of Amsterdam, the Netherlands, and Dean of the Faculty of Social and Behavioral Sciences.
 She does research on emotions, especially on the social function of emotions.
 She has written numerous articles on emotions and facial expressions (‘mimicry’) cultural and sexual differences in emotions and negative emotions such as anger, hate, and contempt.
 In 2010 she published her book ‘The sense and nonsense of emotions’.